The Indigenous Access Program supports Aboriginal and Torres Strait Islander people to gain access to study at RMIT.

-The Indigenous Access Program allows Ngarara Willim to support you during the application process through an informal interview process, so you can be confident you’re choosing the right program.
+If you are apply to study an RMIT course, the Indigenous Access Program allows Ngarara Willim to support you during the application process through an informal interview and non ATAR and non-competitive selection process.

-- meet all program prerequisites and any extra requirements as listed for the RMIT program you are applying for
+Applicants will still be required to meet all other course prerequisites and any extra requirements as listed on the RMIT course page.

 We ask that you attend an interview in-person, online or via phone.

 At the interview, we will:

 Please bring your Confirmation of Aboriginality/Statutory Declaration, if you have not provided it already.
 You may also be required to provide year 12 transcripts or supporting documentation.

 Applicants applying for bachelor degree courses are required to meet an alternative minimum English study score.
 For entry to bachelor degree courses, the minimum English study score for Indigenous Access Program applicants is 5 points lower than the published English study score.